 - Make sure the configuration is the one you created before: "Elevator-Max".

-- Instead of "Full geometry", choose an "Half geometry" modelisation.
+- Instead of "Full geometry", choose a "Half geometry" modelisation.
 With this option, only the right side of the aircraft will be computed, the left side will be considered purely symmetric along the ZX plane.
 The computation will be faster with this option.

-- Set the expected stall angle to 13°, as we observed before.
+- Set the expected stall angle to 14°, as we observed before.

 - Activate the ground effect.